DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 This scene largely unfolds as described in <span class="citation">Approaching the Village (p.
 41)</span>.
 However, modify the description as follows:

 <div class="description">
 <p>As dusk begins to fall, plunging the overcast skies into a dull, darkened gloom, the outskirts of the village come into clearer view.
 A wide, dirt trench surrounds the settlement, five feet across and just as deep, with hundreds of of sharpened wooden stakes thrusting up like jagged teeth from the earth within.
-Up ahead, beside a tall heap of charred wood, the road continues over a makeshift wooden bridge, the muddy ground beyond giving way to slick, web cobblestones.</p>
+Up ahead, beside a tall heap of charred wood, the road continues over a makeshift wooden bridge, the muddy ground beyond giving way to slick, wet cobblestones.</p>
 <p>Remnants of wooden barricades stand haphazardly along the streets.
 Some appear to be partially dismantled, with planks, logs, and simple tools piled nearby.
 The structures around them bear scorch marks and gashes, and several buildings show partially collapsed roofs or walls, allowing the cold, creeping fog to drift silently inside.</p>
 <p>The tall shapes of village dwellings stand above the rest, looming out of the dense fog that clings to the earth.
 Though flickers of silhouettes, illuminated by candlelight, occasionally drift across the dark windows above, not a sound cuts the silence save for the quiet flapping of wings.</p>
 </div>